wcm-io/io.wcm.handler.media/src/site/markdown/nextgen-dynamic-media.md

 ### System configuration

 If Next Generation Dynamic Media is enabled for a AEMaaCS instance, it will work out-of-the-box with the Media Handler.
+In your project-specific implementation of `io.wcm.handler.media.spi.MediaHandlerConfig` you have to add the media sources implementation `io.wcm.handler.mediasource.ngdm.NextGenDynamicMediaMediaSource` to the list returned by the `getSources()` method (overwrite it from the superclass if required).

 The "wcm.io Next Generation Dynamic Media Support" OSGi configuration allows to reconfigure the actual URLs used for the [Assets Delivery API (DM API)][aem-dm-api].
 Usually you can stick with the default values which reflect the latest version of the DM API.